thesoul214/typescript-cheatsheet/README.md

   import calculateRectangle = MyMath.Rectangle.calculateRectangle;
 ```

-**Note that to import a file using the `namespace` keyword we must use the triple forward dash `///` notation, as if it was a comment (think of Webpack's v^4.0 magic comments), and then use the `import` keyword to "extract" the data from the files**.
+**Note that to import a file using the `namespace` keyword we must use the triple forward dash `///` notation, as if it was a comment (think of Webpack"s v^4.0 magic comments), and then use the `import` keyword to "extract" the data from the files**.

 `circleMath.ts`